 Try turning it off and on again

-If you haven’t already done it, try the first step in solving any IT problem: turning the thing off and on again.
-Refresh your browser window, restart the app, turn off your TV: you get the drill.
+If you haven’t already done it, try the first step in solving any IT issue: turning the thing off and on again.
+Refresh your browser window, restart the Amazon Prime video app, turn off your TV: you get the drill.
 However you’re trying to consume your Prime Video content, turn that baby off and then switch it back on.

 Still not working?
 At least you did Roy from The IT Crowd proud.